SkyAphid/JArcweave/README.md

 - Text document included which summarizes the Arcweave JSON format, along with tips on expanding JArcweave's functionality

 ## Example File
-- [JArcweave Hello World](https://github.com/SkyAphid/JArcweaveImporter/blob/master/src/test/com/nokoriware/arcweave/test/JArcweaveHelloWorldExample.java): a basic Hello World program that lets you test out exported JSON files
+- [Hello World](https://github.com/SkyAphid/JArcweaveImporter/blob/master/src/test/com/nokoriware/arcweave/test/JArcweaveHelloWorldExample.java): a basic Hello World program that lets you test out exported JSON files

 ## Unsupported Functionality
 Below are aspects of JArcweave that are not yet implemented.
 Unless noted otherwise, the functionality will eventually be added.